-Early in the twentieth century, Mills's home became the headquarters of NYSWSA.
-In 1910, Mills was elected president of NYSWSA.
+In 1901 Harriet's home became the state headquarters for the New York Political Equality League.
+Soon afterward, the Mills residence also became the headquarters of NYSWSA.
+In 1910, Harriet was elected president of NYSWSA.
+She edited its periodical, the New York Suffrage Newsletter, from 1899 to 1913.
 In 1914, she organized and chaired a three-day regional suffrage conference in Syracuse, held at the Syracuse YWCA and the Ka-Na-Te-Na Club, a then-prominent local women’s organization.
 In 1919, she founded the Onondaga County Women’s Democratic Club, the first such organization in the state.
 In 1920, she campaigned for election as Attorney General of the State of New York, becoming the first female to seek major state-wide office as a candidate of a major political party.

 She befriended Eleanor and Franklin Delano Roosevelt, campaigning for FDR when he ran for Governor of New York.
 In 1933, aged seventy-five, she was a member of the Electoral College that elected FDR president; she attended his inauguration as an honored guest.